hudl/fargo/README.md

 # Testing

 Tests can be executed using docker container.
 See the below section to build and start all the required containers.
-Once eureka containers are running, and fargo container is built.
+Once the Eureka containers are running, and fargo image is built then you can run the command as follows:

 Run:
 ```
 docker run --rm -v "$PWD":/go/src/github.com/hudl/fargo -w /go/src/github.com/hudl/fargo hudloss/fargo:master go test -v ./...
 ```
-Note: If you are running bash for windows add `MSYS_NO_PATHCONV=1 ` at the beggining
+Note: If you are running bash for Windows add `MSYS_NO_PATHCONV=1 ` at the beginning.

-The tests may need to be run a couple of times to allow changes to propagate between the two eureka servers.
+The tests may need to be run a couple of times to allow changes to propagate between the two Eureka servers.
 If the tests are failing, try running them again approximately 30 seconds later.

-If you are adding new packages to godep you may want to update hudloss/fargo image first.
+If you are adding new packages to godep you may want to update the `hudloss/fargo` image first.

 # Known Issues